PavlidisLab/rdp/docs/customization.md

 rdp.settings.privacy.enable-anonymized-search-results=false
 ```

-## Internationalization and custom messages
+## Customaxing the application's messages

-Some text displayed in RDP can be customized and internationalized.

-To do so, create a `messages.properties` file in the working directory of the Web application add the entries you want
+Some text displayed in RDP can be customized and/or internationalized.
+To do so, copy a provided `messages.properties` file in the working directory of the Web application and edit it.
+The file is found in
-to change.
-Default values are found in
 [messages.properties](https://github.com/PavlidisLab/rgr/blob/master/src/main/resources/messages.properties)

-You can use suffixed like `messages_en_CA.properties` for region-specific localization.
+You can use suffixed like `messages_en_CA.properties` for region-specific customization.

 Note that `application-prod.properties` and `login.properties` are also used for messages for backward compatibility.
 New and existing messages should be moved to `messages.properties`.

 ## FAQ

-The FAQ can be customized by relocating the resource to a local file (i.e. `faq.properties`) with
+The FAQs can also be customized in a similar way by editing the provided `faq.properties` file and setting up
-the `rdp.settings.faq-file` configuration.
+the `rdp.settings.faq-file` parameter:

 ```ini
 rdp.settings.faq-file=file:faq.properties
 ```

-All the question and answer style items that will display in the frequently asked questions page.
-Each entry requires
-two parts: `rdp.faq.questions.<q_key>` and `rdp.faq.answers.<q_key>` which hold the question and the corresponding
+In the file, each entry requires two parts: `rdp.faq.questions.<q_key>` and `rdp.faq.answers.<q_key>` which hold the question and the corresponding
 answer, respectively.

 ```ini